realemptybox/frontendmentor-card-component/README.md

 ### The challenge

-The challenge was was given to me is to build out this card component and get it looking as close to the design as possible.
+The challenge that was given to me is to build out this card component and get it looking as close to the design as possible.

 I could use any tools I like to help me complete the challenge.